If you’ve recently downloaded a newly released game or a next-gen remaster, and were greeted with this frustrating crash message upon launching:

 - Scroll down and click VERIFY.

 Once the process is complete, launch the game again to check if the issue is fixed.
 If it still persists, don’t worry.
-Here are two more fixes to try.
+Here is one more fix to try.

 If you’ve tried modifying the launch options and the error persists, it might be a good idea to reinstall DirectX.
 Sometimes, missing or corrupted DirectX components can cause compatibility issues that prevent games from launching with DirectX 12.